Doctorate Degree in Medical Sciences.

 2. the two expert opinions/reviews

-3. the candidate's own conclusions following the defensio
+3. their conclusions following the defensio

-Please note that in accordance with Study Law, the dissertation's ECTS credits (140) can only be awarded once after submission.
+Please note that in accordance with Study Law, the dissertation's ECTS credits (140) can only be awarded after submission.

 Any Questions?